toorandomenvi/Car-music/README.md

 TLDR -

-The setup is
+The setup is -
-    Raspberry pi 4 (8gb version)
+    Raspberry pi 4 (8gb version),
-    Hifiberry dac +
+    Hifiberry dac +,
-    NVMe M.2 to USB 3.0 enclosure with a NVMe SSD
+    NVMe M.2 to USB 3.0 enclosure with a NVMe SSD, 32gb SD card,
-    32gb SD card
-    Ground loop isolator (very important)
+    Ground loop isolator (very important),
-    A heatspreader with an integrated cooling fan
+    A heatspreader with an integrated cooling fan,
-    RTC battery (important for boot time times, I did not find a way to bypass this without the RTC battery) A 3D printed case for the raspberry pi
+    RTC battery (important for boot time times, I did not find a way to bypass this without the RTC battery), A 3D printed case for the raspberry pi,
     A good phone charger.
-I will have a couple I tested listed later on.
-    Some cabling, mostly short double 90° usb C cable, Double RCA to a 90° 3.5mm Jack
+I will have a couple I tested listed later on, Some cabling, mostly short double 90° usb C cable, Double RCA to a 90° 3.5mm Jack,

 An installation of PiCorePlayer -  (https://www.picoreplayer.org/) (https://github.com/piCorePlayer)
 Pick the 32bit version, I have experienced ALOT of weirdness during the setup and isntability later on running a 64bit version.